 What the Workbook Records

-The Phase 1 workbook records rope construction, diameter, dry and wet weight, minimum breaking strength, estimated wet-and-knotted strength, and wet-and-knotted working load at selected safety factors.
-It also records qualitative handling notes such as stiffness, visible deformation, knot stability, ease of untying, wet handling, and any unusual behavior observed during loading.
+The Phase 1 workbook records rope construction, diameter, dry and wet weight, minimum breaking strength, estimated wet-and-knotted strength, wet-and-knotted working load at selected safety factors, Wet10 tension-drop behavior, and qualitative handling notes such as stiffness, visible deformation, knot stability, ease of untying, wet handling, and any unusual behavior observed during loading.

-For each rope, RampWarden creates the same chart set: gauge elongation percentage, ring-to-ring elongation percentage, gauge elongation in inches, estimated knot and assembly settling, and a stacked elongation mix chart at 500 lbf.
+For each rope, RampWarden creates the same chart set: gauge elongation percentage, ring-to-ring elongation percentage, gauge elongation in inches, estimated knot and assembly settling, a stacked elongation mix chart at 500 lbf, and Wet10 preload-retention comparisons.
 Keeping the chart set identical across all ropes makes it easier to compare candidates visually and reduces interpretation bias.

 How the Results Will Be Used

-The preferred Phase 1 candidate is not simply the strongest rope or the rope with the least stretch.
-A useful aircraft tie-down rope should show controlled elongation, repeatable behavior across cycles, manageable wet performance, limited permanent set, stable knots, and practical field handling.
+The Phase 1 results are used to explain rope behavior, not to certify a universal winner.
+A useful aircraft tie-down rope should show controlled elongation, repeatable behavior across cycles, manageable wet performance, limited permanent set, stable knots, useful preload retention, and practical field handling.
 A rope that is too stiff may transfer more load into the aircraft and anchor system.
-A rope that stretches too much may allow excessive aircraft movement.
-Phase 1 is designed to identify the best balance.
+A rope that stretches too much or loses too much preload when wet may allow excessive aircraft movement or slack.
+Phase 1 is designed to help pilots understand these tradeoffs.

-Phase 1 is therefore a screening program, not a final product decision.
-The strongest candidates from this work should advance to Phase 2 dynamic and snubber testing before any final RampWarden recommendation is made.
+Phase 1 is therefore an educational screening program, not a final product decision.
+Selected rope families from this work can advance to Phase 2 dynamic and snubber testing so pilots can better understand how static behavior compares with gust-like loading, recovery, and slack formation.

 Key Takeaway

 Phase 1 compares ropes as complete tie-down assemblies, not just as bare rope samples.
-The protocol separates true rope-body elongation from total installed movement so RampWarden can evaluate stretch, settling, recovery, wet behavior, knot performance, and field usability side by side.
+The protocol separates true rope-body elongation from total installed movement and adds Wet10 preload-retention data so RampWarden can evaluate stretch, settling, recovery, wet behavior, knot performance, preload loss, and field usability side by side.